Back to guidesFuneral costs and pricing

 How much does a funeral cost in Western Australia?
 (2026 guide)

 Western Australia ranks among the most expensive states for funerals, and it has a structural difference that no other state shares: cemetery plots are sold as 25-year grants, not permanent purchases.
-When the grant expires, the family must renew or the site may be reused.
+When the grant expires, the family must renew or the right to the site is no longer guaranteed.
 This creates a generational cost that does not exist in most other states.

 The 2025 eziFunerals Australian Funeral Index placed WA at $7,850 average (advertised base prices), third highest nationally behind Victoria ($8,200) and NSW ($7,950).